 Cash flows provided by (used in) financing activities were \$96.7 million, (\$39.8) million and (\$21.8) million for the fiscal years 2004, 2003 and 2002, respectively.
 The increase in cash provided by financing activities for fiscal 2004 when compared to fiscal 2003 is primarily due to borrowings to finance the acquisition of the ConAgra chicken division offset somewhat by cash repayments of borrowings.
-The increase in cash used in financing activities for fiscal 2002, primarily reflects the higher net payments on long-term financing.
+The increase in cash used in financing activities for fiscal 2003, when compared to fiscal 2002, primarily reflects the higher net payments on long-term financing.